Updated: Jun 30, 2021

 What was so challenging about this event?

 The main issue was the financial extension in moving from the Hunter Valley to Centennial Park in Sydney.
 There were some production costs in Centennial Park which we totally underestimated.
-Also the team really should have been double the amount of people that we had.
+Also the team really should have been double the amount of people that we had, ideally with a partner or a coach that can assist me with bouncing off ideas and having a second input.
 We were working very extended hours, which put a lot of pressure on my team.